kennethy/rust-lang/ch15.smart-pointers/README.md

 Create a weak reference by calling `Rc::downgrade` with a reference to `Rc<T>`.
 It returns a smart pointer typed to `Weak<T>`.
 The count is tracked via `Rc::weak_count` and the difference between `strong_count` is that `weak_count` doesn't need to be 0 for the `Rc<T>` instance to be cleaned up.

-Weak references are useful when there's a acyclic data dependency, like a root node owning its child nodes but not the other way around.
+Weak references are useful when there's an acyclic data dependency, like a root node owning its child nodes but not the other way around.
 Children nodes should be dropped when the parent node is dropped, but if a child node is dropped, its parent should not be dropped.

 ```rust
 use std::cell::RefCell;